 How can small cute animals do that much damage?

-As cute they are to look at, don’t give squirrels the chance of eating your plants.
+As cute as they are, don’t give squirrels a chance to eat your plants.
 They will return.
 Again, again, and again.

 Squirrels gnaw on all leafy greens for the same reason rabbits do.
 To keep their teeth down.